hepplerj/jasonheppler.org/_posts/2014-07-22-first-draft:-humanities-savior-narrative.md

 tags: [podcast, First Draft]
 ---

-Friend of the show Glen Worthy joins us to talk about DH14, the popularity of digital humanities projects, the humanities savior narrative, and ‪#‎dhsheep‬.
+Friend of the show Glen Worthey joins us to talk about DH14, the popularity of digital humanities projects, the humanities savior narrative, and ‪#‎dhsheep‬.